aupac/ember-aupac-cascading-select/README.md

 ####In addition to the above there are some automatic properties that are controlled by the component and available in the template.

 control.disabled - is the control disabled.
-control.selection - the current selection (will be null is no selection is made)
+control.selection - the current selection (will be null if no selection is made)

 ###Add the component to your template

 ```
 action  : (required) An action that gets executed when the final selection is made.
-The value of the selected item is passed as a parameter.
+The value of the selected item is passed as the first argument.
 items : (required) array of item configurations (see above)
 store : (optional) if you want to use ember-data to retrieve your models you need to pass a DS.Store through to the component.
 ```